vaquierm/RedditCommentTextClassification/README.md

 - Stemmed vocabulary
 - Custom regex filters applied to:
-  - Remap all youtuble links to a token called youtubelink
+  - Remap all YouTube links to a token called youtubelink
   - Remap all other links to a token called internetlink
   - Remap different smiley faces ( ;) :) :') :-) etc... ) to a common token
   - Remove tripple letters to remap words like (loool, or looooool to lol)
-  - Remap years such as 20xx and 19xx to comon tokens
+  - Remap years such as 20xx and 19xx to common tokens

 - The Tf-Idf vectorizer to encode the data into a sparse matrix

 - The custom Lazy Naive Bayes model which performs feature selection at prediction time using the ANOVA F-value score of each feature.

-- An accuracy of 57.03% was botained with a 5-fold cross validation
+- An accuracy of 57.03% was obtained with a 5-fold cross validation

 <table style="width:100%">
   <tr>